 on maternal care, infant feeding and care,

-as well as integrating a baby into the family.She offers practical support with meal
+as well as blending a baby into the family.She offers practical support with meal

 preparation and household organization.